 - Finally, use of butter in daily cooking or meals was associated with 2.7-times higher odds of having ACS, after adjusting for age and sex (OR=2.7, P<0.001).
 No associations were observed between cheese or low fat dairy intake and age, sex or other clinical characteristics of the participants.

-Dairy consumption seems to offer significant protection against coronary heart disease, irrespective of various clinical, lifestyle and other characteristics of the participants.
+Dairy consumption seems to offer significant protection against CHD, irrespective of various clinical, lifestyle and other characteristics of the participants.

 Research Design and Implementation Criteria Checklist: Primary Research